ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Like struts holding up the base of a tower, these well-placed incentives rely on each other for support, and together, as long as they are correctly distributed, can yeild a new structure greater than the sum of their parts, and can overcome the centralizing forces of gravity, potentially for millenia.

-TODO mention balance of power, example of inflation cuasing runaway centralizations...
+TODO mention balance of power, examples of inflation, proof of stake, cuasing runaway centralization...

 The blueprint introduced by Bitcoin was also used by many other cryptocurrencies including Ethereum, which largely copied the fundamentals, tweaked some variables, and (brilliantly) added a turing complete virtual machine.
 Much like an architectural blueprint, encoding the structure of a real world building, it would be seemingly unwise to remove one or more of the struts that was critical to keeping the structure from collapsing in on itself into a centralized mess.